Trees can teach us how to be good ancestors.

 Growing, planting and caring for trees is a relationship that requires patience, care and commitment, with many rewards along the way.
 We can guide ākonga to connect with and care for trees by choosing a starting point related to the seasons: collecting seeds, growing seedlings, planting, caring and eventually experiencing the flowers, fruit, shade, branches to climb and other benefits they provide us.

 Hastings Central School has a shade house where ākonga grow a range of seedlings which are then gifted to projects in the community.
 They have also used trees as a key part of their outdoor classroom design, planting mānatu (ribbonwood) and nīkau to provide shade.
+The main image above shows tamariki from Hastings Central School with some of the trees for their outdoor classroom.

 Te Kākano nursery in Wānaka has worked in collaboration with Whakatipu Reforestation Trust to develop an education programme that supports ākonga to learn about, grow and care for native plants, from early childhood through to their primary and secondary years.